flugg/laravel-responder/README.md

 ### Transforming Response Data

 The response data will be transformed with Fractal if you've attached a transformer to the response.
 There are two ways to attach a transformer; either _explicitly_ by setting it on the response, or _implicitly_ by binding it to a model.
-Let's look at both ways in greater details.
+Let's look at both ways in greater detail.

 #### Setting Transformer On Response